-Covariance and correlation are two key concepts in statistics and probability theory, but what do they actually mean in practice?
+Covariance vs. correlation are two distinct concepts in statistics and probability theory, but what do they actually mean in practice?
 More importantly, when do we use them?

 Put simply: we use both of these concepts to understand relationships between data variables and values.
 We can quantify the relationship between variables and then use these learnings to either select, add or alter variables for predictive modeling, insight generation or even storytelling using data.
 Thus, both correlation and covariance have high utility in machine learning and data analysis.
 To learn more, let’s dive in!